JanssenProject/jans/Server/integrations/cert/Generate certs guide.md

 ```

 You can also let the end user supply their own CSR and just send them the .crt file.
 Do not delete that from the server, otherwise you cannot revoke it.
-Validating the certificate

-3.7.
+## 3.7.
 This is sample to show how to revoke cert.
 Use it only when you need to revoke the end users cert:

 `openssl ca -config intermediate-ca.conf -revoke enduser-certs/enduser-gluu.org.crt -keyfile intermediate1.key -cert intermediate1.crt`

+# 4. Validating the certificate

-4. You can validate the end user certificate against the chain using the following command:
+## 4.1.
+You can validate the end user certificate against the chain using the following command:

-openssl verify -CAfile enduser-certs/user-gluu.org.chain enduser-certs/user-gluu.org.crt
+`openssl verify -CAfile enduser-certs/user-gluu.org.chain enduser-certs/user-gluu.org.crt`

 Example output:
 ```
 enduser-certs/user-gluu.org.crt: OK
 ```

+## 4.2.
 You can also validate it against the CRL.
 Concatenate the PEM CRL and the chain together first:

-cat ../rootca.crt intermediate1.crt intermediate1.crl.pem > enduser-certs/user-gluu.org.crl.chain
+`cat ../rootca.crt intermediate1.crt intermediate1.crl.pem > enduser-certs/user-gluu.org.crl.chain`

 Verify the certificate:
 `openssl verify -crl_check -CAfile enduser-certs/user-gluu.org.crl.chain enduser-certs/user-gluu.org.crt`